 - Grill 48 is a modern dining experience, offering family grill-style dining made with local produce a stone's throw from Carnegie Hall.

-- Khushi's offers authentic Indian cuisine, prepared with a fresh food ethos and served in an inviting, vibrant atmosphere.
+- Khushi's, next to Dunfermline Carnegie Library & Galleries, offers authentic Indian cuisine, prepared with a fresh food ethos and served in an inviting, vibrant atmosphere.

-- Reubens Cafe Deli is located close to Carnegie Hall on the New Row and it's delicious menu includes some srumptious cakes
+- Reubens Cafe Deli is located close to Carnegie Hall on the New Row and its delicious menu includes some scrumptious cakes

-Visit Dunfermline are currently working in partrnership with Booking.com, click here for further accomodation details.
+Visit Dunfermline are currently working in partnership with Booking.com, click here for further accommodation details.